jamsocket/jamsocket-nextjs-tutorial/README.md

 Now that we've got a simple backend written, it's time to shift our focus to the application code for our NextJS project.

-We need to do two things: (1) get our server component to spawn a new backend when someone opens the whiteboard, and (2) update our clientside logic to connect to the session backend and listen for our `user-entered` and `user-exited` WebSocket events.
+We need to do two things:

+1. get our server component to spawn a new backend when someone opens the whiteboard, and
+2. update our client-side logic to connect to the session backend and listen for our `user-entered` and `user-exited` WebSocket events.

 ## Create a Jamsocket service

 Before we set up our server component, we'll need to get a few things set up to spawn backends.

 Let's log in to the Jamsocket CLI and create a new service for our whiteboard demo called, well, `whiteboard-demo`.
+When you spawn a backend, you refer to it by its service name.
+Jamsocket uses the service name (and optionally, a provided tag) to find the appropriate version of your session backend code to run.
+If you were building a real application, you would probably want a service just for development and another service for production.
+That way you don't affect the users of your production service while you are iterating on the code in your development service.
+When you're done developing, you can build your session backend's docker image and push it to your production service with the Jamsocket CLI.

 ```
 npx jamsocket@latest login